top of page

 Strand of Learning: Cooking and Nutrition

 Overview: In this unit of work children extend their knowledge of food preparation by designing and making a healthy lunchtime snack.
-They learn how to make Greek Tzatziki and then adapt this recipe to make a dips and dippers product based on Indian Raita.
+They learn how to make Greek Tzatziki and also take part in a taste test to find out what vegetables and biscuits make the best dippers.
+Using their knowledge of how to make Tzatziki, they adapt this recipe to make a dips and dippers product based on Indian Raita.
+As part of the evaluation they design labelling for their snack product and create an advert to promote their product.

 Gallery